tx-pts-dai/terraform-aws-waf/README.md

 If the oracle data cloud regex throws errors the automatic parsing can be disabled by:
 * setting `enable_oracle_crawler_whitelist = false`

-If the `data.http.oracle` structure throws errors the url can be overriden by:
+If the `data.http.oracle` structure throws errors the url can be overridden by:
 * setting the variable `oracle_data_cloud_crawlers_url` to a valid URL

 If the google bot jsonecode throws errors it can be disabled by:
 * setting `enable_google_bots_whitelist = false`

-If the `data.http.googlebot` structure throws errors the url can be overriden by:
+If the `data.http.googlebot` structure throws errors the url can be overridden by:
 * setting the variable `google_bots_url` to a valid URL